 Kirk finally joined us at the table.
 He brought his ashtray and mucky coffee with him.
 He sat next to Harry.
 I think I still bugged him, go figure.

 "Harry, there is something odd going on here.
 Everything I find out about Cassandra's cousin says he is some nut that killed a number of people.
 Now someone killed him.
 But there is no body or any suspect."

 Kirk looked completely at a loss.
 Neither Harry nor I felt any need to fill in the blanks for Kirk.
 While we waited for Kirk to go on I looked at him closely.
-He appeared to have more lines around his eyes and mouth that just the night before, this case was literally ageing him before our very eyes.
-No longer did I think he was mid thirties but closer to fifty.
+He appeared to have more lines around his eyes and mouth than just the night before; this case was literally ageing him before our very eyes.
+No longer did I think he was mid-thirties, but closer to fifty.
 He glanced at me and confessed, "Cassandra, I am sorry to tell you I think your cousin was some sort of mass murderer and Elisa was caught in his web.
 Maybe her friend Lani too.
 I just don't know yet."

 Kirk was trembling and finally he said, "Harry," then he looked at me and added, "Cassandra, there is more.
 I think that something is wrong with your cousin and his friends."

 My brain slowly picked up on what little was spinning in Kirk's brain.
-Harry was right he was carefully blocked but all what he had seen and heard sent him past the basic controls, "There is something wrong with Greg and his friends at Dark Whispers.
+Harry was right, he was carefully blocked, but all that he had seen and heard sent him past the basic controls, "There is something wrong with Greg and his friends at Dark Whispers.
 I think they are into something dark and bad."

 Here he broke off in a nearly hysterical giggle.
 Oh my.
 I didn't think Mr. Grady here was doing well.
 I leaned in and put my fingers over his mouth.